DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Kynesgrove) and talk to the innkeeper.
 Without a follower.

 **Darkend** - Can be started any time in *Voyager's End* north of Ysgramor's Tomb.
 At least level 15 is recommended.
+Without a follower.

 **The Wheels of Lull** - Automatically after reaching level 20, can be finished after reaching level 35.